-The crowd gathered on one of the four corners at Market and 3rd for No Kings 2.0.
+Header photo shows the crowd gathered on one of the four corners at Market and 3rd for No Kings 2.0.
+Credit to Williamsport Organizers.

 That’s right.
 650 people of all ages and backgrounds gathered on the corner of 3rd St and Market St to stand together with one voice and say, once again, “No Kings!”